SamuelAdjei/FreeCodeCamp/JavaScript Algorithms and Data Structures Certification/ES6/Arrow Functions/Write Arrow Functions with Parameters.md

 **Write Arrow Functions with Parameters**

-Just like a normal function, you can pass arguments into arrow functions
+Just like a normal function, you can pass arguments into arrow functions.

 ```
 // doubles input value and returns it